Liz Parnov

-Elizaveta "Liz" Parnov (née Parnova born 9 May 1994 in Moscow) is a Russian-born athlete who competed for Australia in the pole vault at the Olympics, World Championships and Commonwealth Games.
+Elizaveta "Liz" Parnov (née Parnova born 9 May 1994 in Moscow) is a Russian-Australian athlete who competed in the pole vault at the Olympics, World Championships and Commonwealth Games.
+She is also the winner of Australian Survivor: Heroes V Villains.

-Early years
+Early life

 Parnov came from a family of athletes and particularly pole vaulters.
 She is the niece of Tatiana Grigorieva, who won the silver medal for Australia in the women's pole vault at the 2000 Summer Olympics, and the granddaughter of Natalya Pechonkina, who won the bronze medal for the USSR in the women's 400m at the 1968 Summer Olympics.

 Parnov moved to Australia with her family in 1996, at the age of two.
 She was a competitive pole vaulter from the age of nine, where she vaulted 2.65m.
 She set two world age bests at 11 years (3.15m in 2005) and 12 years (3.64m in 2006).
 She cleared four metres just days after her 14th birthday in 2008.